CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 When allocating computational resources for the job, specify:

 1. a suitable queue for your job (the default is qprod)
-1. the number of computational nodes required
+1. the number of computational nodes (required)
-1. the number of cores per node required
+1. the number of cores per node (not required)
 1. the maximum wall time allocated to your calculation, note that jobs exceeding the maximum wall time will be killed
 1. your Project ID
 1. a Jobscript or interactive switch